JS2 block viewer

 Learning Objectives

-Currently calculateMedian mutates its input - the list of numbers.
+Currently calculateMedian mutates its input - the array of numbers.
 This mutation is called a side effect ๐Ÿงถ ๐Ÿงถ side effect A function has a side effect if it does something which can be observed from outside of the function (aside from returning a value).
 Removing an element from an array is a side effect.
 Logging something to the console is also a side effect. .

 In this case, the side effect has unintended consequences.
 We have introduced a bug ๐Ÿงถ ๐Ÿงถ bug Any unintended behaviour or effect from our software is called a bug. which makes calculateMean return the wrong value.
 Both calculateMean and calculateMedian need access to the original salaries array.
 Therefore, we should take make sure we don’t mutate the array unless we really mean to.